What’s the difference between a high risk (+ costly) vs. low risk startup creation process?

 So what’s the most time and cost efficient way to score small but tangible and valuable wins while increasing certainty and success predictability of your plan from idea to first customer and from first customer to the 100th biggest fans and beyond?

-A roadmap owns the bootstrapping and lean startup mindset to provide you with a clear direction from idea to first paying customers.
+A roadmap provides you with a clear direction from idea to first paying customers.
 It shows you how to combine key resources to get customers’ problem solved quickly so you can get paid and validate quickly.
 It helps you avoid building too much too soon which significantly reduces your initial investment whether it is in app development or marketing while increasing your startup success predictability.

 A roadmap also helps you focus which tends to be the hardest thing to do especially in the beginning when our ideas are endless.
 It sets clear expectations in terms of what needs to be done and what will come out of taking clear and consistent steps within a predetermined period of time.